 What is your budget?
 If the conditions don’t warrant the need for AISI 316, it is cheaper to go with AISI 304.
 The former costs about 25% more than the latter.

 Hopefully we managed to make your material selection process a bit easier.
-You can now go and compare the prices of AISI 304 and AISI 316 by getting an instant manufacturing quote online.
+You can now go and compare the prices of AISI 304 and AISI 316 by using our stainless steel laser cutting services.